 The Paulding Light: An Unexplained Spectacle

-The Paulding Light is a “ghost light” that appears over a valley between a row of trees and power lines in Paulding, Michigan.
+The Paulding Light (also known as the Watersmeet Light) is a “ghost light” that appears over a valley between a row of trees and power lines in Paulding, Michigan.

 The light appears, almost consistently, every night.
 The times of the light appearing during night do vary as well as the length of time that the light stays visible.

 Paulding legend states that the light is actually the light of a lantern from a railroad brakeman who died trying to stop a train from colliding with another.
 (Origin date of story unknown.)

 The first official documented sighting of the light was in 1966 by a group of teens.
 However, many people claim that the light has been visible since the late 1800’s.

 There have been many speculations of what exactly causes the light.
 Some say it's car lights from a road in the distance.
 Some say it's natural gas from a swamp that causes the phenomenon.
 Others say it’s a UFO, or a star.
 However, most swear it’s a ghost light.